sparxcon/FSparx-AI/README.md

 # FSparx AI Discord Bot

-A production-ready Discord bot that solves math questions using OCR and Groq AI.
-The bot accepts text and/or image inputs, extracts questions, and returns only the final answer in a clean, formatted embed.
+A Discord bot that solves math questions using OCR and Groq AI.
+The bot accepts text and/or image inputs and returns only the final answer in a embed.

 ## ⚠️ IMPORTANT: This is a Backend-Only Bot